bazelbuild/bazel-website/support.md

 improving performance or usability) to the system, or to lock down APIs that are known to be brittle.

-Before any major change, you will have advance notice on the [bazel-discuss](https://groups.google.com/forum/#!forum/bazel-discuss) mailing list.
+Major changes are announced in advance on the [bazel-discuss](https://groups.google.com/forum/#!forum/bazel-discuss) mailing list.
 Both undocumented features (attributes, rules, "Make" variables, and flags) and documented features that are marked *experimental* are subject to change at any